 I envied the way boys could pee up walls and really felt as if I was lacking.
 I tried to pee standing up.
 Being a boy meant strength, adventure, toughness and vigour; I felt trapped and imprisoned as a girl … Growing up meant loss of freedom, although at twelve I could not articulate that.
 As my body began changing, I felt a sense of wonder: a deep, but unexpressed, pride and excitement about my maturing female body.
 Where was the little boy of not long ago?

 Only about one in five trans people undergo ‘sex reassignment’ surgery.
-Approx 75% of trans women have a functioning penis.
+Less than 75% of transgender ‘women’ have a functioning penis.
 Tara Hudson, the “beautician” who supposedly lived her entire life as a woman, neglected to mention his real profession as a ‘she-male’ (his word) prostitute and sex performer, or that he refers to himself as a bloke.
 Although he’s a very violent male, Hudson served his time in a prison full of women.

 Fair Play for Women would like to state our support for the BBC, who, despite co-ordinated efforts to prevent the broadcast, aired the documentary Transgender Kids: Who Knows Best? on BBC2 this week.
 The subject of gender identity and the attendant push to ratify gender identity rights into UK